 The History and Use of Silver Pocket Watch Fob Medals

 The history of silver pocket watch fob medals goes back past Victorian times to a place where the display of such watches was commonplace.
-Crafted from precious metals such as silver, owning an antique pocket watch today complete with fob medals usually means you are a collector or simply appreciate the fine art associated with such items.
+Antique pocket watches are crafted from precious metals such as silver.
+Owning an antique pocket watch today, complete with fob medals usually means you are a collector.
+Either that or you simply appreciate the fine art associated with such items.

-While most people are still familiar with pocket watches, not as many may know their history or how fob medals developed.
-It is a time in which fashion for men and women were far more elaborate than what you see today.
+Most people are familiar with pocket watches.
+However, not as many know their history or how fob medals developed.
+It is a time in which fashions for men and women were far more elaborate than what you see today.

-Basically, the fob is the ribbon or short chain that is connected on one end to the watch and on the other end to the pocket from which it is kept.
-It is also true that fob may refer to the ornaments or medals that are displayed on the end of the chain as well.
+Basically, the fob is the ribbon or short chain that is connected on one end to the watch.
+On the other end it is connected to the pocket in which it is kept.
+It is also true that ‘fob’ may refer to the ornaments or medals displayed on the end of the chain.
 The fob pocket designed for waistcoats was small and perfectly made for the watch.

 You see a vestige of fob pockets on pants today which is usually referred to as a change pocket.
-The small pocket is designed to hold a small pocket watch conveniently in today’s era.
 Not long ago, such pockets were on waistcoats, a trend that has long since passed.

-While many people associate fob medals with the Victorian era when it was at its most prominent, the history of the pocket watch and use of fob medals goes back for at least 100 years before the late 19th century.
-To understand the history of silver pocket watch fob medals, it is important to understand the history of the pocket watch.
+Many people associate fob medals with the Victorian era when they were most prominent.
+However, the history of the pocket watch and use of fob medals goes back to at least 100 years earlier.
+To understand the history of silver pocket watch fob medals, we must understand the history of the pocket watch.

 The pocket watch developed as clocks were becoming smaller around the mid-16th century in Europe.
-At the time, clocks were considered marvels of invention, so their miniaturization naturally developed to the pocket watch.
-However, there was a transitional time in which the watches were too big for the pocket, so they were carried on necklaces or a chain around the neck.
+At the time, clocks were considered marvels of invention, so their miniaturisation naturally developed to the pocket watch.
+However, there was a time in which the watches were too big for the pocket.
+At this time, they were carried on necklaces or a chain around the neck.

-The drum-shaped watches were usually quite elaborate and decorated, although most only featured the hour hand.
-As technology progressed, the watches started appearing in different shapes which resembled books, fruit, insects, crosses, and in some cases skulls which preceded the Death’s Head Watches.
+The drum-shaped watches were usually quite elaborate and decorated.
+Most only featured the hour hand.
+As technology progressed, watches started appearing in different shapes.
+They could resemble resembled books, fruit, insects, crosses, and in some cases skulls which preceded the Death’s Head Watches.

-By the turn of the 17th century, watches became small enough to be placed in the pocket, but the trend of being elaborate works of art did not fade.
+By the turn of the 17th century, watches became small enough to be placed in the pocket.
+Still the trend of being elaborate works of art did not fade.
 In fact, it is a large part of the reason why silver pocket watch fob medals were developed.
 While men carried the watches in their pockets, women still carried them on necklaces as a pendant.

 At the time, pocket watches were usually carried in pants pockets or the like.
 But King Charles II of England changed all that when he introduced waistcoats for men.
-This meant that pocket watches now had to lose its irregular shapes so that it would not tear at important fabrics and become the familiar circle we see today.
-But to access the pocket watch from the waistcoat was not easy, so a chain was developed to attach the watch to the coat.
+This meant that pocket watches now had to lose their irregular shape so that they would not tear at important fabrics.
+Thus it became the familiar circular shape we see today.
+But to access the pocket watch from the waistcoat was difficult, so a chain was developed to attach the watch to the coat.

 Introduction of Fob Medals

 The fob pocket was specifically designed to hold small items such as a pocket watch.
-Usually placed on the waistcoat, by the late 18th century it became fashionable in England to wear a pocket watch and display the chain on the outside.
-Around the time of the Revolutionary War in the colonies, Scottish and English pocket watch chains began featuring more elaborate designs and medals for the fob.
+By the late 18th century it became fashionable in England to wear a pocket watch and display the chain.
+Around the time of the Revolutionary War in the colonies, Scottish and English pocket watch chains began featuring more fancy designs and medals for the fob.

 As typical with most trends, the chain became more decorated with medals, seals, and other decorations which started as individual in nature.
 However, fashion trends usually were picked up when the initial item was seen, so many men started sporting silver pocket watch fob medals from the same manufacturer.
 The enhanced decorations starts spreading across Europe and soon the royalty and the rich were sporting elaborate fob medals that were only outdone in terms of elaboration by the clothing that they wore.

-By the turn of the 19th century, the era of jewelry for men of this nature had passed, so the watch fob was minimalized to simply the chain.
-Fob medals were no longer fashionable, although there were still men who used them as part of their fashion statement.
-Still, the elaboration that was included in the pocket watches made them highly desirable.
+By the turn of the 19th century, the era of jewellery for men of this nature had passed, so the watch fob was reduced to simply the chain.
+Fob medals were no longer ‘in’, although there were still men who used them as part of their fashion statement.
+Still, the decor that was included on pocket watches made them highly desirable.